jrobi001/golang-test-ground/notes/2-details.md

   fmt.Println(a)		// 10
   ```

-#### Anonymous Functions
+#### Anonymous Functions (Function Literals)

 - Inline functions are sometimes useful (especially later with concurrency using `go` keyword)

 - Anonymous functions are the same as normal functions, just without the identifier.
-Only difference is that the call to the function (in the parenthesis) comes immediately after the function:
+Only difference is that the call to the function (in the parenthesis) comes immediately after the function definition:

   ```go
   x := func(x int) int {